Get started with OAuth 2.0 and Miro

 Prerequisites

-Prompt users to install your app in Miro
+Step 1: Prompt users to install your app

-The OAuth 2.0 authorization code flow begins when your application prompts a user to install and authorize your app in Miro.
-This is when a user grants your application permission to interact with their Miro content.
+The OAuth 2.0 authorization code flow begins with prompting a user to install and authorize your app in Miro.
+This step is where the user grants your app permission to interact with their Miro content.

 https://miro.com/oauth/authorize